taosdata/driver-go/README.md

 `driver-go` is the official Go language connector for TDengine.
 It implements the Go language `database/sql` interface, allowing Go developers to create applications that interact with TDengine clusters.

+driver-go provides three connection methods:

+- Native Connection: Establishes a connection directly with the server program taosd through the client driver taosc.
+  This method requires the client driver taosc and the server taosd to be of the same version.
+- REST Connection: Establishes a connection with taosd through the REST API provided by the taosAdapter component.
+This method only supports executing SQL.
+- WebSocket Connection: Establishes a connection with taosd through the WebSocket API provided by the taosAdapter component, without relying on the TDengine client driver.

+## Supported Platforms

+- Native Connection: Supported platforms are consistent with those supported by the TDengine client driver.
+- WebSocket/REST Connection: Supports all platforms that can run Go.

 # Get the Driver

 To import `taosSql`: